poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 In [2]: help(gdb)
 ```
-If we want to check everything that is possible with it we can either ![read
+If we want to check everything that is possible with it we can either [read
 the docs](https://sourceware.org/gdb/onlinedocs/gdb/Python.html) or use the
 Python's built-in help function.
 So how can we use this object?
 The most
 important method that you will use all the time is `gdb.execute (command [,